Welcome to the Swampscott Public Library Children's Room

 Wednesdays at 10:30 A.M. for ages 1 to 3

-Programs will be ending for the season the week of May 12.
+Programs will begin the week of January 26 and continue through the week of May 18.

 A story time program that is perfect for groups of siblings or friends.
 This activity consists of stories, songs and finger plays and action rhymes designed to encourage early literacy.
 Librarians will present 20 to 30 minutes of stories and songs that will tickle, delight, and amuse.
 After Storybook Fun the children are encouraged to play and socialize.
 All ages can join in the fun!